Is this a serious infection

 a malware removal software will be a necessary program to have if you want to fully get rid of the ransomware if it still remains on your device.
 To manually fix JNEC.a Virus is no simple process and if you’re not vigilant, you may end up damaging your system by accident.
 A malware removal tool would be a smarter choice in this situation.
 An anti-malware software is made to take care of these infections, it might even stop an infection from entering in the first place.
 Find which malware removal utility best matches what you require, install it and authorize it to perform a scan of your computer in order to identify the threat.
 The software isn’t capable of restoring your data, however.
 When your computer is clean, start to routinely back up your files.

-Download Removal Toolto remove JNEC.a VirusUse our recommended removal tool to uninstall JNEC.a Virus.
+Download Removal Toolto scan for JNEC.a VirusUse our recommended removal tool to scan for JNEC.a Virus.
 Trial version of WiperSoft provides detection of computer threats like JNEC.a Virus and assists in its removal for FREE.
 You can delete detected registry entries, files and processes yourself or purchase a full version.

 WiperSoft Review Details WiperSoft (www.wipersoft.com) is a security tool that provides real-time security from potential threats.
 Nowadays, many users tend to download free software from the Intern ...